ShuvalovP/USB-MC/README.md

 1. Creates The "USBMC" Folder
 2. Creates The "AppData" Folder
 3. Downloads The Alternate Minecraft Launcher
-4. Launches The Alternate Minecraft Launcher With The "--workDir USBMC/AppData" Argument
+4. Launches The Alternate Minecraft Launcher With The "--workDir usbmc" Argument
 6. Profit

 Also as a BETA File syncing process that will re-sync your local .minecraft with the USBMC Folder, every time the jar is launched.
-Note: May not work...

 Download from [Here][Releases]